Pakistan ready to host SAARC summit: FO | Law-Order

 The spokesman said that Gavi, the international vaccine alliance - offered to provide vaccine dozes to several countries, including Pakistan under its COVAX facility and the procurement was responsibility of the Gavi and not the recipient countries.

+''It has been a long-standing demand of the people of GB.
+These reforms, aimed at further empowering the people of GB, will continue in line with their needs and demands,” he said.

+India has previously slammed Pakistan's attempt to accord provincial status to the ''so-called Gilgit-Baltistan”, saying it is intended to camouflage the ''illegal'' occupation of the region by Islamabad.

-Responding to a question on the Afghanistan issue, the spokesperson said it was important for Afghan parties to continue negotiations and pursue an Afghan-led and Afghan-owned peace process.
+Responding to a question on the Afghanistan issue, the foreign office spokesperson said it was important for Afghan parties to continue negotiations and pursue an Afghan-led and Afghan-owned peace process.

 ''Pakistan welcomes the US efforts to re-energise the peace process and expedite the final political settlement,” he said.